Haroun-Azoulay/papernest/README.md

 sum(rate(job_requests_total[5m]))
 ```

-## ✅ You can run the postman collection to run the collection manually
+### ✅ You can run the postman collection to execute the collection manually

 ### Postman screen